 A small error in calculation could cost you thousands of dollars on your US expat tax return!

-11. File For an Extension if You Need More Time to Qualify
+7. You Can File For an Extension if You Need More Time to Qualify

-Many expats move abroad in the latter part of the year and worry that they won’t qualify for the Foreign Earned Income Exclusion (FEIE) and will miss out on substantial tax benefits.
+Many expats move abroad in the latter part of the year and worry that they won’t qualify for the Foreign Earned Income Exclusion and will miss out on substantial tax benefits.
 If you expect to qualify in the near future, you can apply for an extension until October 15th, or you can file Form 2350, which buys you even more time.

-The Child Tax Credit can be very beneficial for those with dependent US children (citizens or permanent resident)—and can sometimes even result in a refund!
+The Child Tax Credit can be very beneficial for those with dependent US children (citizens or permanent residents)—and can sometimes even result in a refund!
 In order to qualify for the credit, all dependent children must have a US Social Security number.

 Children born to a non-US parent overseas may be able to qualify to be reported on your US Federal Tax Return as a dependent.
 While the Child Tax Credit(s) you’ll receive can be financially advantageous, remember that they are now considered US persons and will forever have a US tax obligation unless they choose to renounce their citizenship once they are an adult.